cornell-dti/trends-in-web-dev-website/versioned_docs/version-2020fa/lecture3.md

   console.log('Trying to obtain doc in DB.');
   const docSnapshot = await docRef.get();
   console.log(
     `We obtained a doc with id ${docSnapshot.id}.
-It's content is logged below:`, );
+It's content is logged below:` );
   console.log(docSnapshot.data());
   console.log('Now we will try to remove it.');
   await docRef.delete();
   console.log('The document is deleted.');
   console.log(
     'After all these operations, the db should be empty.
-We check that.', );
+We check that.'
+  );
   db.collection('test')
     .get()